 A lot of states need drivers with suspended licenses to get non-owner SR22 vehicle insurance prior to reinstatement.
 Only eight states in the U.S. do not have this requirement.
 These states include Pennsylvania, New York, North Carolina, Oklahoma, Delaware, Kentucky, Minnesota, and New Mexico.
-Nevertheless, if you plan to move from one of these states to a state where SR22 vehicle insurance is required (such as California), you will require to purchase the non-owner policy to get a chauffeur’s license in your brand-new home state.
+Nevertheless, if you plan to move from among these states to a state where SR22 vehicle insurance is required (such as California), you will require to buy the non-owner policy to get a chauffeur’s license in your brand-new home state.

 What vehicles are covered under SR22 Non Owner Cat Insurance Policy